adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Since contracts in aeternity are independent of each other, it is much easier to prove and verify what each contract does.

-# Is smart contract verification on the roadmap? #
+# Can smart contracts be formally verified? #

-The programming language for contracts will be written in a high-level functional language.
-This eliminates many types of possible errors and aids formal verification.
+Smart contracts are function-based.
+This eliminates many types of possible errors, aids reasoning, and enables formal verification.
 Additionally, since contracts do not depend on each others' state, it is easier be correct.

 # How does on-chain conflict resolution work?
 (Crypto-court) #